bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 ==== Direct Policy Conditioning vs. Reward Engineering <def:direct_vs_reward>
 CAPS represents a fundamental shift from reward engineering to direct policy conditioning.
 Rather than trying to encode desired behaviors through complex reward functions, we condition the policy optimization process directly.

-*Advantages of Direct Conditioning*:
-+ *Transparency*: The relationship between regularization terms and resulting behavior (and thus the UBF) is direct and interpretable
-+ *Robustness*: Architectural constraints promoting UBFs are less sensitive to domain shifts than reward-based approaches
-+ *Efficiency*: Simpler reward structures or FPL formulas can be used when UBFs for universal objectives are handled architecturally
-+ *Guarantees*: Direct constraints provide stronger guarantees about resulting behavior than indirect reward signals
+*Advantages of Direct Conditioning*: Direct policy conditioning offers several key advantages over traditional reward engineering approaches.
+The relationship between regularization terms and resulting behavior (and thus the UBF) is direct and interpretable, providing *transparency* in how the system achieves desired outcomes.
+This approach also demonstrates superior *robustness*, as architectural constraints promoting UBFs are less sensitive to domain shifts than reward-based approaches that may not transfer well between simulation and real-world deployment.
+From an *efficiency* perspective, simpler reward structures or FPL formulas can be used when UBFs for universal objectives are handled architecturally, reducing the complexity of the specification process.
+Finally, direct constraints provide stronger *guarantees* about resulting behavior than indirect reward signals, which may be subject to the vagaries of the optimization process.

 *When to Use Direct Conditioning*: Universal behavioral objectives that apply across tasks and domains are ideal candidates for architectural integration.
 Task-specific objectives are better handled through FPL formulations.

-=== The Fulfillment Treatment <chap:ubo:validation:fulfillment>
-We can express CAPS objectives as fulfillments as is done in @chap:encoding_intentionality:fulfillment_guide,

 === Design Guidelines for Universal Objectives <chap:ubo:validation:guidelines>

 Based on our experience with CAPS, we propose the following guidelines for identifying and integrating universal behavioral objectives (and their UBFs):

-*Identification Criteria*:
-1. The UBO applies across multiple tasks and domains
-2. The UBO can be expressed in terms of policy behavior (and thus quantified as a UBF) rather than environment state
-3. The UBO contributes to safety, efficiency, or robustness
-4. The UBO can be measured using only policy inputs and outputs

-*Integration Strategies*:
-1. *Regularization*: Add penalty terms to the policy optimization objective
-2. *Architectural Constraints*: Build constraints directly into the network architecture
-3. *Preprocessing/Postprocessing*: Apply transformations to inputs or outputs
-4. *Hybrid Approaches*: Combine multiple integration strategies for complex objectives
+*Identification Criteria*: To identify suitable universal behavioral objectives, several key criteria must be met.
+First, the UBO must apply across multiple tasks and domains, demonstrating its universal nature rather than being specific to particular applications.
+Second, the UBO should be expressible in terms of policy behavior (and thus quantifiable as a UBF) rather than environment state, ensuring it can be directly integrated into policy optimization.
+Third, the UBO must contribute meaningfully to generally important goals such as safety, efficiency, or robustness, providing clear value beyond task-specific performance.
+Finally, the UBO should be measurable using only policy inputs and outputs, avoiding dependencies on complex environmental measurements or external sensors.

+*Integration Strategies*: Several approaches can be employed to integrate universal behavioral objectives into policy architectures. *Regularization* involves adding penalty terms to the policy optimization objective, as demonstrated by CAPS. *Architectural constraints* build the desired behavior directly into the network architecture itself, ensuring it cannot be circumvented during optimization. *Preprocessing and postprocessing* approaches apply transformations to inputs or outputs to encourage desired behaviors without modifying the core optimization process.
+Finally, *hybrid approaches* combine multiple integration strategies for complex objectives that may benefit from multiple complementary mechanisms.

 === Current Limitations <chap:ubo:validation:limitations>